ShayanJaffar/crunchyroll-swapi-tester/README.md

 npx playwright test
 ```

-To see all the test cases as an HTML report run:
+To see all the test cases as an HTML report run: (Depends on install version)

 ```bash
 npx playwright show-report